SlimeKnights/slimeknights.github.io/docs/json/stat-types/index.md

 This page is about the stat type format since 1.19.2.
 For the format from 1.16 to 1.18.2, see [Stat Types 1.16 - 1.18](1.18).
 </div>

 Both [material stats](../materials#stats) and [materials traits](../materials#traits) make use of stat types as part of their definition.
+Stat types are often represented by a stat type ID, which takes the form of a standard [resource location](../basic-types#resource-location).
 The following stat types exist natively in Tinkers' Construct.
 Most stat types exist within a group, which can be used to simply adding traits to a specific type of tool.

 Many stat types are repairable, meaning that a matching material can be used to repair the tool.
 During repair, the durability stat of the first matching repairable stat type determines the amount repaired.